 Use the following procedure to check the calibration status prior to printing a job.

 TO CHECK THE CALIBRATION STATUS AND PRINT WITH THE OPTIMUM CALIBRATION CONDITION

-- 1 Click the Job Info icon. - 2 If you have not printed the Detailed Report, choose Detailed Report from the Postflight menu.
+- 1 Click the Job Info icon. - 2 Choose Concise Report from the Postflight menu.